bcstp/hugosite/content/escaping-big-tech.md

 ### 4. Sometimes we will have to consider paying for services that we've previously received for "free"

 We have gotten used to using extremely valuable products without having to pay money up front.
-This has proven to be costly in the long run&mdash;for our privacy, and our ability to communicate freely.
+This has proven to be costly in the long run&mdash;for our privacy, and for our ability to communicate freely.

 ---